ylab-hi/lncGSEA/README.md

 ![multiple_lncRNA_prad](https://user-images.githubusercontent.com/25854857/88564437-d58f5180-cff8-11ea-860d-21a387124036.png)

 ## lncRNA expression matrix provided by user
+If you have your an interested lncRNA which has not been included in those two databases yet, you can provide your own customized lncRNA expression matrix in TCGA cohorts.

-Example customized lncRNA expression data frame or matrix should look like this:
+An example of the customized lncRNA expression data frame or matrix should look like:

                 TCGA-ZG-A9LM-01A-11R-A41O-07 TCGA-V1-A8WW-01A-11R-A37L-07 ...
     PB.69                       0.0632                       0.0234       ...